somphene/somphene.github.io/log/_posts/2018-06-07-00-computational-materials-science-departments.md

 ![alt text](/log/images/Som Stanford 02.jpg)

 [Stanford's stellar computational materials science](https://mse.stanford.edu/) and photonic materials faculty is suits my background naturally.
 The department conducts truly vibrant research and has a great environment.
 During my time there, interacting with graduate students made me believe that they were strongly driven by care for the society.
-Technology development driven by society's diverse needs fostering of interdisciplinary collaborations, for which [GLAM](https://glam.stanford.edu/), [SIMES](https://simes.stanford.edu/) and [ICME](https://icme.stanford.edu/) are perfect.
+Technology development driven by society's diverse needs fostering of interdisciplinary collaborations, for which [GLAM](https://glam.stanford.edu/), [SIMES](https://simes.stanford.edu/) and [ICME](https://icme.stanford.edu/) are great.
+The overall research and place looks like a perfect fit for me.

 * [Prof. Jornada](https://mse.stanford.edu/people/felipe-da-jornada)'s study of excited-state phenomena in materials and, in particular, combination of theory development with high-performance computer calculations to access complex excitation phenomena in real materials from first principles is a great match.
 I am especially interested in the study of exciton dynamics by ab inito computational methods and defect's optical properties for quantum information.
 Some work on computational complexity and optimizing algorithms such as Using GWPT+ Wannier Interpolation, Static Subspace Approximation which was implemented as $$O(N^3)$$ is crucial.
 Using hybrid stochastic approaches that could dramatically reduce the prefactor associated with the O(N^4) step while adding minimal stochastic noise.
 With data analytics booming, the interest in deep learning, optimization based methods of computing is rising.
 Some unique tools from spectral geometry that I have learnt for inverse design which may be applied in these kinds of problems along with learning the increasingly growing tools from statistics.
 Optimization-based methods to study a subset of problems that fall between traditional DFT and time-dependent DFT and Green’s-function formalism, to model a particular kernel of the many-body interaction which I believe would be suitable for deep-learning techniques.
 Even in AET (atomic electron tomography) iterative reconstruction could be accelerated using these.
 For more background read seminal papers by Hybertsen and Louie Phys.
 Rev. B 34, 5390–5413 (1986), other great references from the theory side are Hedin’s and Lundqvist’s review paper Solid State Physics 23, 1–181 (1970), and Strinati’s La Riv. del Nuovo Cim.
 11, 1–86 (1988).